-School personnel cannot deny a current meal to pay for a past-due account. when the child is either prepaying or pays on a daily basis.
-When a paying status student reaches their maximum charge limit the student will receive an alternative meal.
-An alternative meal is an individually wrapped cheese sandwich and a milk.
+School personnel cannot deny a current meal to pay for a past-due account.
 When a student reaches their maximum charge limit, schools may use an Angel Fund (i.e., Thank Heaven for Kids) to pay for meals.
 The number of times an Angel Fund can be used to pay for meals is a building principal decision.
 If a student has exceeded the school Angel Fund limits, an alternative meal of a cheese sandwich and a milk will be offered.
 These meals are not allowed to be reimbursable but still provide the child with adequate servings of protein, whole grains, vitamins, and minerals.